 The lookbooks are branded just like the itineraries with your logo and contact details, and can also be connected to your company domain as well.

 To create a lookbook, follow these simple steps:

-- From the Itineraries dashboard, click Create New Itinerary and then click New Safari Lookbook.
+- From the Itineraries dashboard, click Create New Itinerary and then click New Lookbook.

-- In the Internal File Information Section, search for the Internal File Name or create a new one if you want to create a new file for this Lookbook to live in on your Itineraries dashboard.
+- In the Internal File Information Section, search for an existing Internal File Name to nest this proposal within an already existing file, or create a new one if you want to create a new file for this Lookbook to live in on your Itineraries dashboard.

 - Enter some Internal Itinerary Notes to remind yourself what is included in the lookbook and help you find it easily later (e.g., Options for Cape Town - Ellerman House, One&Only, MORE Quarters).
 Note: these notes are also displayed in the notification email you receive when the proposal is being viewed.
 It is sometimes helpful to include the names of the client you will be sharing the proposal with in these internal notes too.